pentlander/sasquach/NOTES.md

 # Open Questions

+## Multi-file resolution
+Resolving names across multiple files is hard.
+A fork-join task needs to be started for every module and joined on when another module encounters an import of that module.
+Errors with ranges also need to be adapted to handle the fact that the range could be on any file, so the actual file (compunit?) needs to be tracked within the error as well.

 ## Java Interop
 Current thinking is to basically a Java class as a module, where there's a constructor for the object and all of the methods are functions on the module.
 E.g.